top of page

 Meytal Radzinski is a research biologist, book blogger, and founder of the Women in Translation project.
 A life-long bibliophile, she began reviewing books online at age 11 before expanding her musings into her blog, Biblibio.
 Over time, she came to the realization that the translated literature she enjoyed was noticeably less likely to be written by women.
 She began to research and write about women writers in translation and, in August of 2014, spearheaded Women in Translation Month (WITMonth), which by 2020 included thousands of readers and dozens of bookstores participating in the yearly international celebration.

-When not doing scientific research, advocating for parity in the publishing world, or enjoying the written word, Meytal is also a flautist, singer and songwriter who performs as one half of the band Not Twins.
+When not doing scientific research, advocating for parity in the publishing world, or enjoying the written word, Meytal is also a flautist, singer, and songwriter who performs as one half of the band Not Twins.

 Meytal and her work on the Women in Translation project have been featured in The Forward, ALTA, HaMussach, and other publications.